-As revised by the HPC, while a designation is pending and under consideration, no permit may be approved for up to 180 days for landmark sites and up to 1year for historic districts..
-The HPC or the Board of Supervisors may further extend this time period for an additional to 180 days.
+As revised by the HPC, no permit may be approved for one year after a resolution is passed initiating designation or confirming nomination of a proposed landmark or district.
+The HPC or the Board of Supervisors may further extend this time period for up to 180 days.
 However, work may be approved on such sites with pending designations, provided a Certificate of Appropriateness is granted for the work.

-Supervisor Wiener has proposed an amendment to the changes recommended by the HPC, which would prohibit work on sites with pending designations for 180 days for both proposed landmark sites and historic districts, rather than up to one year for historic districts.
-His amendments would allow the HPC and Board of Supervisors to extend this period for up to 90 days and the Board of Supervisors only to allow for a final additional 90-day extension.
+Supervisor Wiener has proposed an amendment to the changes recommended by the HPC, which would prohibit work on sites with pending designations for 180 days, rather than one year.
+His amendments would allow the Board of Supervisors to extend this period for up to 90 days.